touilleio/tee-hash/README.md

 Tee hash
 ====

-Compute the hash on the fly of a flow stdin->stdout and write the resulting hash to a local file for later use.
+`tee-hash` computes the sha256 hash on the fly of a flow stdin -> stdout and write the resulting hash to a local file for later use.

 Typical use case is for tar'ing a big folder and sending it to S3 without the need to store it locally first and reading it twice: